RoR Rules and Regulations

 16. DRESS AND TURNOUT

 It is the responsibility of Participants and Owners to ensure that grooms entering the show ring are smartly and professionally turned out.
-Grooms must wear a hat when in the ring.
+Grooms must wear a hard hat when in the ring.
 The attention of all Participants is drawn to the guidance on dress and turnout in these Rules.
 Competitors must wear a safety/kite mark hard hat with a chinstrap.

 17. OBJECTIONS AT SHOWS